Get thicker, fuller hair with dermatologist developed treatments

 Address Postpartum Depression

-Postpartum depression, which is different from the baby blues, is very real.
+Postpartum depression, which is different from the baby blues, is a very real medical condition.
 And it can happen to anyone.

 Postpartum anxiety or depression can make it difficult to take care of yourself — and your hairline.